mufeedvh/simple-open-url/README.md

 # simple-open-url

-A simple cli for open a url from a command line.
+A simple cli for open a web page url from a command line.

 This is helpful to open urls in npm scripts.